- Books, Literature, and Writing»

 A Lovely Account of Parsi Life

-The book is a paean on the life of the Parsi community and despite it having death as a part of its theme; it is in reality a hilarious tale.
-The jousts between the mother in law and the son in law are beautifully depicted as well as the staunch belief in religion of Faredoon.
+The book is a paean to the life of the Parsi community and despite it having death as a part of its theme; it is, in reality, a hilarious tale.
+The jousts between the mother in law and the son in law are beautifully depicted as well as the staunch belief in the religion of Faredoon.
 He also believes in the inevitability of fate when one of his sons dies as forecast by an astrologer.

 The novel ends at the beginning.
 This is a result of Bapsi’s power of the pen as the novel starts with a death, the death of Faredoon at the age of 65, depicts his life and ends again with his death.
-On his death bed with partition around the corner faredoon advises his family to live with peace as to who ever the rulers are.
+On his deathbed with partition around the corner, Faredoon advises his family to live in peace as to whoever the rulers are.

 Bapsi as a Writer

-Bapsi has excellent command of the English language and the books makes easy reading.
+Bapsi has an excellent command of the English language and the books make easy reading.
 It has been translated into Urdu and many in Pakistan know about her.
-Bapsi is now a naturalized citizen of the United States, but her roots are in Lahore and she brings to the reader the lovely period in that city, before politics took over and India was divided.
+Bapsi is now a naturalized citizen of the United States, but her roots are in Lahore and she brings to the reader the lovely period in that city before politics took over and India was divided.

 The book won the David Higham Award for first books and is widely read.
 Bapsi has also been awarded the Nishan e Imtiaz a literary award by the Pakistan Government.
-She was on a committee for empowerment of women when Benazir Bhutto was Prime Minister of Pakistan..
+She was on a committee for the empowerment of women when Benazir Bhutto was Prime Minister of Pakistan.

 Bapsi deserves more than average praise as she made it good despite coming from Pakistan which today is the hotbed of obscurantism

-Bapsi Sidhwa was born in 1938 and started writing in early nineties.
+Bapsi Sidhwa was born in 1938 and started writing in the early nineties.
 He list of awards and books is listed below.
-These show she is not an ordinary run of the mill writer, but a lady with command over teh English language
+These show she is not an ordinary run of the mill writer, but a lady with command of the English language

 - Bunting Fellowship at Radcliffe/Harvard (1986)